 The AF may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session to which the AF session is bound.
+The AF can either subscribe/unsubscribe directly at the PCF or indirectly via an NEF or a TSCTSF.

-Alternatively, a PCF for the UE may subscribe/unsubscribe to notifications from the PCF for the PDU Session of this UE.
+The PCF for the UE may subscribe/unsubscribe to notifications of events from the PCF for the PDU Session of a UE.
+Other NFs may subscribe/unsubscribe to notifications of events from the PCF for a PDU Session or a UE.

-The events that can be subscribed by the AF and by the PCF for the UE are listed in Table 6.1.3.18-1.
+The events that can be subscribed by the AF and by other NFs are listed in Table 6.1.3.18-1.